 The casino's EFT system gives players some great security benefits:

-- Deposits show up in your casino account right away
+- Your money lands in your casino account instantly.

 Silversands Casino: Banking Security Features